 Step 6 – Dashboard

 For each model deployed as an API, a real-time dashboard is automatically created.

 The user can type input values and hit the predict button to get the model output.

-The user can connect the API results to tools such as Microsoft Power BI or Spotfire to make a custom report too.
+The API results can also be connected to tools such as Microsoft Power BI or Spotfire to make custom reports.

 Further models can be developed to fine-tune your customer retention strategy.
 For example, all customers may not be worth retaining.
 To understand that, a Lifetime Customer Value model can be built that learns from data such as charges, margins, demographics, past purchases, billing type, etc. to predict the total value from a customer over their expected lifetime with you.

 Figure: Customer 360 dashboard

 Another example is a model that tells which customers will give positive feedback if a particular product or service was offered to them.
 Think of it as how Netflix tells what you might like by understanding what others like you are watching.